314lipczuk/ODE_project_report/main.typ

 == Cross-validation

 #figure(caption: [Results of 3-fold cross validation.
-There is observable lack of generalization across between experiments.
+There is observable lack of generalization between experiments.
 Model trained on transient and ramp experiments and tested on sustained shows the best results in that it reproduces the shape of the activation we see in the data.
 However, the quantitative values outputted by the model are consistently overshooting the experimental observations.
 Other folds of cross-validation fail to reproduce the ERK activation dynamics at all. ])[
 #grid(
   columns: 2,
   rows: 2,